-- Tragically, Izanami died after giving birth to Kagutsuchi, the God of Fire.
+- Tragically, Izanami died after giving birth to Kagutsuchi, the Shinto God of Fire.

 - Izanagi attempted to retrieve his deceased wife from the netherworld.
 However, he was disgusted by Izanami’s rotting form and fled.

 - While ritually cleansing himself after his upsetting netherworld expedition, Izanagi created the Mihashira-no-Uzunomiko (三貴子) trinity.
-These new gods and goddesses being Sun Goddesses Amaterasu, Storm God Susanoo, and Moon God Tsukiyomi.
+These new gods and goddesses are Sun Goddesse Amaterasu, Storm God Susanoo, and Moon God Tsukiyomi.

 - During a particularly violent rampage, Susanoo flung a flayed horse into Amaterasu’s manor, the resulting chaos of which killed one of the Sun Goddesses’ seamstresses.
 In despair, Amaterasu fled into a cave named Amano Iwato (天岩戸) and refused to come out.
 The terrestrial world was immediately plunged into freezing darkness.